 - A paragraph explaining how the candidate’s professional teaching background makes them eligible for the DSAP.

 - If the teacher candidate has not completed their student teaching, the University will request that the district provide documentation of the teacher candidate’s role in the school and an explanation of how the district will provide adequate supervision for the DSAP teacher candidate.
 Students must be assigned a TEAM trained cooperating teacher/mentor to comply with State requirements.
-Please have the District include in their letter that the DSAP candidate will be assigned a TEAM trained cooperating teacher/mentor for our records.
-Include the name of this person in the letter from the District.
+Please have the district include in their letter:

 - Graduate teacher candidates must also submit a completed planned program if they have completed the program.
 Graduate students still in process of completing the program must submit an updated and signed program plan.